baocin/UNCC_CCI_Auto_Card_Swiper/README.md

 # UNCC CCI Auto Card Swiper
-Auto confirm agree to terms check box while swiping in students to an event.
+Auto agree to terms while swiping in students to an event.

 To install: